mxashlynn/CuteSV/Documentation/SPEC.md

     - For example, `ModelID:110000`.
     - Note that the delimiter used by this key-value pair is a single colon character (ASCII 58, Unicode U+003A `:`).
 - The Header is followed by one or more Grids.
+    - The number of Fields in the Header dictates the number of Records to expect per Grid.
+Because all Fields after the first are empty in the Header, `N` commas indicates that each Grid contains `N + 1` Records.
 - Each Grid begins with a Subheader.
     - Like the Header proper, only the first Field of a Subheader is populated, containing the internal name of the collected data.
     - For example, `ParquetStatuses` names a grid of ParquetStatus objects.
+    - Like the Header proper, the first Field is followed by `N` commas if the Grid contains `N + 1` Records.
 - Each Grid is concluded by a set of Records.
     - There are precisely as many Records per Grid as there are Fields in the Header, so that all Grid Collections represent square arrays of data.
     - Because the size of each Grid is known in advance, no termination marker is required.